mifas/laravel-custom-migrations/README.md

 **Custom Migrations to the Aid!**

 ### Installation ###
-This package requires at least Laravel v4.0.x and has been tested with Laravel v4.x.x.
+This package requires at least Laravel v4.0.x and has been tested with Laravel v4.1.x and 4.2.x.

 Require this package with composer using the following command: